 - Jazz performance conventions: I am familiar with the conventions of jazz performance in both small and large ensembles.
 I can work with head arrangements, and I can back vocalists.

-- Memorized repertoire: I can play approximately 75 standards from memory (always adding new ones).
+- Memorized repertoire: I can play over 100 standards from memory (always adding new ones).

 - Playing by ear: I have a good feel for intervals.
 If someone else can play it, I can usually repeat it.
 And yes, if you hum a few bars, I can probably fake it.